Toward robust early-warning models: A horse race, ensembles and model uncertainty

-Quadratic discriminant analysis is a variant of LDA, which estimates a separate covariance matrix for each class (see, e.g., \citet{VenablesRipley2002}).
+QDA is a variant of LDA, which estimates a separate covariance matrix for each class (see, e.g., \citet{VenablesRipley2002}).
 This causes the number of parameters to estimate to rise significantly, but consequently results in a non-linear decision boundary.
 To the best of our knowledge, QDA has not been applied for early-warning exercises at the country level.

 \paragraph{Logit analysis}